 If you need pain relief, you can take over-the-counter painkillers such as paracetamol or ibuprofen.
 Always read the patient information leaflet that comes with your medicine and if you have any questions, ask your pharmacist for advice.

-The time it takes to make a full recovery from dental implant surgery will vary depending on your treatment plan, so it's important to follow your dentist's advice.
+You will need to go for more frequent appointments with your dentist for a few months after surgery.
+This is so that he or she can check that there aren’t any problems.
+The time it takes to make a full recovery from dental implant surgery will vary depending on your treatment plan.
+Therefore, it's important to follow your dentist's advice.

 As with every procedure, there are some risks associated with dental implant surgery.
 We have not included the chance of these happening as they are specific to you and differ for every person.
 Ask your dentist to explain how these risks apply to you.